jeffjrare/SCMize/README.md

 ### Todos
 - Integrate simulation engine
+- Have a useful dashboard page (Display something interesting!)
 - Fill the custom settings page
 - Be able to create account and company